490CAD/LLM4Science/README.md

 # LLM4Science

-Welcome to the "LLM4Science" repository!
+Welcome to the "LLM4Science" 🥈silver medal (91/2665, 4%) solution's repo.

 This is a simple large language model for science exam, and it is mainly used for kaggle competition, and here is the [link](https://www.kaggle.com/competitions/kaggle-llm-science-exam/).
 Below is the more introduction.

 ## Main Method